 The pressure from Gua Sha has been shown to improve microcirculation on our skin surface.
 As we all know, our skin acquires their nutrients through our blood.
 Increased circulation also means more nutrients supply from the blood to our skin!
-You would’ve probably noticed that your skin is looking at it’s best after you exercise.
-Improvement in blood circulations are the reason for it and now Gua Sha can give you the same healthy-glow
+You would've probably noticed that your skin looks its best after exercise.
+Improvement in blood circulation is the reason for it, and now Gua Sha can give you the same healthy-glow

-Rose Quartznon-porous cool crystal that inherent various minerals.
-Their cool nature can help to reduce skin temperature (which is heavenly especially for the summer).
-Among the other options, rose quartz is the most expensive one but have some major plus point to consider.
-The reason behind their high price points are: Rose Quartz is harder and require more labor to carve and shaped.
+A non-porous, naturally cool crystal recognised by its natural pink hue.
+Their cool nature can help to reduce skin temperature (which is heavenly, especially in the summer).
+Among the other options, rose quartz is the most expensive one but have some major plus points to consider.
+The reason behind their high price points is: Rose Quartz is harder and requires more labour to carve and shape.
 However, their crystalline structure of rose quartz, it can produce a smoother, shinier, almost mirror-like surface.
 When you’re considering on getting one as a long-term investment, we suggest you to opt for the rose quartz because they can last you the longest among the other options.
 Moreover, who can resist their pretty color?

 Glosome Rose Quartz Gua Sha

-Jade is the one that has been originally used since ancient time.
+Jade is the one that has been used initially since ancient times.
 This precious cool stone has similar properties to Rose Quartz.
-However, they are softer and more easily to shaped.
+However, they are softer and is easier to shape.
 Although it provides just the same amount of benefit as rose quartz,jade tends to shatter a lot easier than rose quartz, therefore, it is usually cheaper than rose quartz.

-This is the one you can probably find in your nearby $1 store.
-The manufacturer usually produces them in the shape and color of any other original rose quartz and jade, but they are a lot lighter!
-The plastic-scrapper is the cheapest out of all but it also comes with some disadvantages.
-First, they don’t have any cooling properties.
-If you want to distinguish between fake and real rose quartz/jade, you can judge them based on their temperature.
-Rose quartz and jade can retain temperature lower than the room temperature.
-Second, you should be careful while picking on the plastic-scrapper since they may have a sharp edge on it that can scratch your skin.
+This is the one you can probably find in your nearby £1 store.
+The manufacturer usually produces them in the shape and colour of any other original rose quartz and jade, but they are a lot lighter!
+The plastic scraper is the cheapest out of all, but it also comes with some disadvantages.
+First, they don't have any cooling properties.
+If you want to distinguish between fake and genuine rose quartz/jade, you can judge them based on their temperature.
+Rose quartz and jade can retain temperature lower than room temperature.
+Second, you should be careful while using the plastic scraper since it may have a sharp edge on it that can scratch your skin.